Atsuko Okatsuka

 • price 2 of 4

-Dynasty Typewriter’s revitalization of the the Hayworth Theatre in 2018 couldn’t have come at a better time: The 200-seat performance space absorbed many of the top-notch shows and talent that frequented the then-just-shuttered NerdMelt and the Steve Allen Theater.
-Now, it’s simply the alt comedy space to hit up in L.A., bringing a steady mix of up-and-comers and shockingly huge stars.
-Adam Sandler and Hannah Gadsby have mounted residencies here, while podcast recordings and stand-up showcases occupy a more typical weekly lineup.
+Dynasty Typewriter’s revitalization of the the Hayworth Theatre in 2018 couldn’t have come at a better time: The 200-seat performance space absorbed many of the top-notch shows and talent that frequented the then-just-shuttered NerdMelt Showroom and Steve Allen Theater.
+Now, it’s simply the alt comedy space to hit up in L.A. (even though there’s not much else of note in the area), bringing a steady mix of up-and-comers and shockingly huge stars.
+Adam Sandler and Hannah Gadsby have mounted residencies here in the past, and names like Reggie Watts, Tig Notaro and Joel Kim Booster frequently pop up on the calendar.
+Podcast recordings and stand-up showcases occupy your typical weekly lineup.

 • Comedy